Workday/prism-python/README.md

     os.getenv("prism_refresh_token")
 )

-# STEP 2 - Create a new table using the definition
+# STEP 2 - Create a new table using the definition of fields provided
-# of fields provided by the schema.json file.
+#          by the schema.json file.
 table = prism.tables_create(
+    p=pClientLib,
     table_name="my_new_table",
     file="/path/to/schema.json"
 )

-# Print JSON response body describing
-# the new table.
+# Print JSON response body describing the new table.
 print(table)

-# STEP 3 - Use the convenience function
-# prism.upload_file() to upload a local file
+# STEP 3 - Use the convenience function prism.upload_file() to upload
-# to the table.
-Notice the "operation"
+#          a local file to the table.
+Notice the "operation" is Insert
-# is Insert for the first load.
+#          for the first load.
 prism.upload_file(
-    pClientLib,
-    "/path/to/data.csv.gz",
-    table["id"],
+    p=pClientLib,
+    file="/path/to/data.csv.gz",
+    table_id=table["id"],
     operation="Insert"
 )
 ```